 Avoiding Email Clipping by Gmail

-After launching an email campaign, you may sometimes observe that the full length of the email message is not available in your Gmail inbox, but it is clipped.
-You can see the full message if you click the [Message Clipped] View Entire Message link at the end of your email.
+After launching an email campaign, you may sometimes observe that the entire length of the email message is not available in your Gmail inbox, but it is clipped.
+You can see the entire message if you click the [Message Clipped] View Entire Message link at the end of your email.

 Clipped messages might not offer a smooth experience to the users.
 It might even discourage them from receiving messages from your brand.
 To avoid email clipping by Gmail, you can take some measures.